LandSandBoat/lsb-wiki/Client-installation-setup-[Windows]-(second-part).md

-## 1. Install, Configure and Update Final Fantasy XI Ultimate Collection - Seekers Edition

 **Note: To be able to update the Final Fantasy XI client - and connect to Project Topaz servers using the most recent version - you must be capable of connecting to retail at least once.
-Possible methods for doing so may be found below in sub-step five.
+Possible methods for doing so may be found below in [Section 2 - Connect to Retail](https://github.com/project-topaz/topaz/wiki/Client-installation-setup-%5BWindows%5D-%28second-part%29/#2-connecting-to-retail).
 Project Topaz does not condone methods enabling client updates without having connected to SquareEnix's retail servers.**

+# 1. Install and Update Final Fantasy XI

 1. [Official link to download US installation files](http://www.playonline.com/ff11us/download/media/install_win.html) (get all of them).
 These files include updates until April 2019.